I don't read anything until you hand in your first 20 pages at the end of the year. Ellen Sussman - Classes

 BEST AMERICAN SHORT STORY Seminars

-The BASS Seminars In this four-part class, we read the Best American Short Stories from the latest edition and discuss them in terms of craft.
+In this four-part class, we read the Best American Short Stories from the latest edition and discuss them in terms of craft.
 What can we writers learn from these masters?
 You can sign up for one, two, three or all four classes.
-We'll meet on zoomon four Saturday mornings from 9:00 AM (Pacific time) until noon.
+We'll meet on zoom on four Saturday mornings from 9:00 AM (Pacific time) until noon.

 COST: $100 per class